My Senpai Is Annoying

-My Senpai Is Annoying (先輩がうざい後輩の話, Senpai ga Uzai Kōhai no Hanashi) is a Japanese romantic comedy manga series by Shiro Manta.
+My Senpai Is Annoying (先輩がうざい後輩の話, Senpai ga Uzai Kōhai no Hanashi) is a Japanese romantic comedy manga series written and illustrated by Shiro Manta.
 The series was first posted on Twitter and Pixiv in September 2017 before it ended in July 2024.
 It also began serialization via Ichijinsha's Comic Pool digital manga magazine in July 2018.
 Its chapters have been collected in thirteen tankōbon volumes.
 The manga is licensed in North America by Seven Seas Entertainment.
 An anime television series adaptation produced by Doga Kobo aired from October to December 2021.

 Plot

 Futaba Igarashi, a diminutive and scrappy office worker who is often mistaken for a child, constantly complains about her big and boisterous coworker, Harumi Takeda.
 However, it is clear to Futaba's friends and coworkers she secretly harbors feelings for Takeda that she is struggling with.